-The Social Care Services directly managed by the Council for older people and adults with a physical disability of Planning Entity or sensory impairment and their Carers.
+The Social Care Services directly managed by the Council for older people and adults with a physical disability or sensory impairment and their Carers.
 This includes Home Care, Community Support, City Wide Care Alarms, Adult Placement Shared Lives Service (APSL).